opf/openproject/docs/user-guide/calendar/README.md

 ## Creating a new calendar

-Once enabled, clicking on the **Calendars** entry on the left sidebar takes you to the calendar module with a list of all existing calendars.
+Once enabled, clicking on the **Calendars** entry on the left sidebar takes you to the Calendar module with a list of all existing calendars.
 Initially, it will be empty.

 ![Calendar overview](calendar-overview.png)